mrackwitz/Version/README.md

 ## Installation

-Version will be available through [CocoaPods](http://cocoapods.org).
+Version is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'Version'
 ```

-As soon as CocoaPods supports Swift. (coming soon :wink:)

 ## Author